Family planning in India: Two-Child Policy

-Multiple Indian states have adopted a limited two-child policy.
+Multiple Indian states have adopted a limited Two-child policy.
 The policies are implemented by prohibiting persons with more than two children from serving in government.
 The most recent policy to be implemented was by Assam in 2017.
 Some states have repealed policies; Chhattisgarh introduced a policy in 2001 and repealed it in 2005.

 A criticism of these policies is that it decreases the number of women in government positions, and encourages sex-selective abortions.

-As of 2014, there were 11 Indian states that implemented the two-child policy, in hopes to reduce the number of children per family.
 The policy was geared mainly towards politicians, future and aspiring, to limit their number of children to two or less.
 Those who held politicians have stricter policies in hopes that they will set an example for the community, if one were to exceed the limit of two children while employed, they would be terminated from the job.
 Non-politicians may also receive consequences to exceed the two child limit, the government begins to withhold health care, government rights, face jail and, fees.